Hacker News

 I think I don't understand it very well, but it seems one approach is to have the vaccine cause cells involved in an auto immune disorder to put a bunch of 'friend' markers on their surface.
 So the technology is that they can trigger protein expression and the medical approach is to get cells to express proteins that lessen immune activity against the cell.

-2 hours ago by jonlucc
+4 years ago by jonlucc

 I work in a pharma company, and I have been working with the animal model they use for this paper regularly for the past 4 or 5 years.
 I am not an mRNA therapy expert by any means, so I'll only comment on the results from the MOG35-55 and PLP EAE models.